13-14 November 2006

 :: Technical Trainer/Consultant

-Palisade Corporation is looking for a talented Technical Trainer/Consultant to conduct hands-on software training for our clients.
+Palisade is looking for a talented Technical Trainer/Consultant to conduct hands-on software training for our clients.
 Located in Ithaca, New York, in the heart of the Finger Lakes Region, Palisade employees enjoy a beautiful area, a low cost of living, and a challenging yet relaxed work environment.
 Ithaca is the home of Cornell University and Ithaca College, and offers big-city cultural and entertainment options, in a smaller town setting - a great place to start or continue your career.

 :: Technical Trainer/Consultant Job Duties: